 - Digitized screens at high fidelity

-- Provide evidence for key decisions through research and testing
+- Provide evidence for key decisions from discovery and testing

 - Show user flow

 - Findings from discovery and testing and how these informed your design